 - Reflectively evaluating your experiences

-We work closely with student advisers from the moment they join us.
-Our aim is to help student advisers develop both professionally and personally.
+We work closely with students from the moment they join us.
+Our aim is to help students develop both professionally and personally.

 By taking part in a qLegal programme, you will learn essential skills to enhance your employability including interviewing skills; factual analysis; legal research and drafting skills; commercial awareness; an understanding of client care, client expectations and relationship management; case management; time management; problem solving; stakeholder management; office and administration skills and an understanding of professional conduct and ethics relevant to legal practice